brecht6/Integra7/README.md

  - Vice versa, if you edit a parameter in the tool, it is sent to the integra-7
  - After editing a tone you can save it on the integra-7 as a user preset

+# How to build and run from source code

+- First install jetbrains rider from https://www.jetbrains.com/rider/ It's free for non-commercial use nowadays.
+- In rider, open the solution file Integra7AuralAlchemist.sln
+- In the *run* menu of rider, click run.
+The tool should build in a few seconds and then start.

 # Some screenshots:

 Example of how parameters are exposed for a SuperNATURAL Drum kit (the other types of instruments are supported too)